Essomia/geojuji/docs/4-php-environment.md

     127.0.0.1   project1.domain.local
     ```

-1. Restart Apache and test config to be sure everything works:
+4. Restart Apache and verify the configuration:

     ```bash
     sudo apachectl restart
-    sudo apachectl configtest # This command should return a 'Syntax OK'
+    sudo apachectl configtest  # This should return 'Syntax OK'
     ```

-1. Now, when you go to `http://project1.domain.local`, you can see the sources of your website that you develop under `[DocumentRoot]/develop/project1/` folder.
+5. Access your project in a browser by navigating to `http://project1.domain.local`.
+This will load the website files located in `[DocumentRoot]/develop/project1/`.